Luksos9/PythonSQL/MovieWatchList/README.md

 3. How to use UPDATE query (example in: def watch_movie(title))

 4. Using efficiently datetime module and it's classes / functions.

+5. Splitting tables to support multiple users.

+6. How to separate project into different parts.